Who are the men that pick for scraps amongst the ruins at the end of history?

 Yeah.

-I'd say it is.
+I say it is.

 So, I mean, I'm not saying this of him because I don't think this is the case.

-But if somebody off the power level of like MBS or something who was in those photos was in there, it's like, are you going to really blow up your relationship with another country over this?
+But if somebody off the power level of like NBS or something who was in those photos was in there, it's like, are you going to really blow up your relationship with another country over this?

-I think that's what happened.
+And I think that's what happened.

 Fuzzy Toaster says, art is one of those things that is supposed to commute a feeling or an idea.

-I thought your take on it was actually surprisingly nuanced, because I think you are right.
+I thought your take on it was actually surprisingly nuanced because I think you are right.

-I was just like, okay, that's not something, you know, I'm, I'm, I luckily grew up in a very normal household.
+And so, you know, I never liked her arc, so I was just like, okay, that's, you know, I luckily grew up in a very normal household.

-So I, I could never relate to it.
+So I could never relate to it.

 And so when you brought that up, I was like, oh, you know, that's a good point.

-The artist isn't one enjoying it.
+The artist isn't the one enjoying it.

-The artist is going through a process.
+The artist is going through a process, especially if it's a traumatic process.

-Tony Podesta's like, hey, look at this.
+Tony Podesta is like, hey, look at this.

-Yeah, he's the one going, Love it.
+Yeah, he's the one going million dollars.

-I'll buy that, no worries.
+I'll buy that.

 Park a whole bunch of chairs around it.

-I'll turn the chair around.
+I'll just stick it on the wall, turn the chair around.

 Yeah, I'll watch that all day, every day.

-Like, yeah, that's weird, man.
+Like, yeah, that's weird, mate.

 That's psychotics.